The Sower (Millet)

 The Sower is an oil painting by the French artist Jean-François Millet from 1850.
-It has been part of collection of the Museum of Fine Arts in Boston since 1917.
+It is one of several versions of the theme that he painted.
+The work has been in the collection of the Museum of Fine Arts in Boston since 1917.

 History

 Millet moved to Barbizon in 1849, a village in the Fontainebleau forest, outside Paris.
 There he was part of the artist group of the School of Barbizon, which painted subdued realistic landscapes and motifs in contrast to the traditional romantic dramatic landscape and painting.
 Millet was himself a farmer's son and described with dignity and seriousness the hard-working life of the rural population.
 His paintings have sometimes been perceived as sentimental.
 At the time, however, they were considered radical because of their social realism.
 Large-scale depiction of simple agricultural workers was new and controversial in the Paris' art establishment.
 Millet was often questioned for his "ugly" motifs.